 Site selection and management.
 Trial was conducted on a commercial onion farm in Elba, NY on ‘muck’ soil.
 Onions field sites were selected based on initial low levels of soil phosphorus.
 In a randomized complete block design, four rates of phosphorus were replicated five times.
 All phosphorus rates were applied at planting; 1) unfertilized control (0lbs P/acre), 2) 50 lbs.
 P/A at planting, 3) 100 lbs.
 P/A, and 4) 150 lbs.
 P/A. Phosphorus was applied in the form of Triple superphosphate (0-45-0).
 Experimental plots were also supplemented at planting with the appropriate rates of potassium (potassium chloride; 0-0-60; N-P-K) and nitrogen (Urea; 46-0-0; N-P-K) per current soil tests and corresponding fertility guidelines.
 Cv.
 ‘Bradley’ was planted into the field.
 Onion thrips were managed throughout the growing season, and insecticide applications were applied as needed or when the action threshold of 1 thrips/leaf was exceeded.
 Every plot was bisected, such that one half of the plot received insecticide and the other half remained an untreated control.
 In 2018, five insecticide applications were made to manage onion thrips populations.

 Onion thrips densities.
-Data was collected in the same manner as discussed in the nitrogen ‘onion thrips densities’ in the nitrogen trial above.
+Data were collected in the same manner as discussed in the nitrogen ‘onion thrips densities’ in the nitrogen trial above.

 Plant growth and yield.
-Data was collected in the same manner as discussed in the nitrogen ‘Plant growth and yield’ in the nitrogen trial above.
+Data were collected in the same manner as discussed in the nitrogen ‘Plant growth and yield’ in the nitrogen trial above.

 Soil sampling.
-Data was collected in the same manner as discussed in the nitrogen ‘Soil sampling’ in the nitrogen trial above, however soil analysis was conducted to measure levels of soil phosphorus.
+Data were collected in the same manner as discussed in the nitrogen ‘Soil sampling’ in the nitrogen trial above, however soil analysis was conducted to measure levels of soil phosphorus.

 Onion thrips densities.
-Similar to the nitrogen trial, onion thrips populations in the phosphorus trial were very high in 2018.
-Onion thrips densities were well above the economic injury level of 2.2 thrips per leaf and weekly thrips counts exceeded densities of 500 thrips per plant (Figure 5 and 7).
-However, seasonal thrips densities were not significantly impacted by phosphorus treatments (P>0.05) but by insecticide program (F1,3367=26.35, P<0.00001) (Figure 7).
-Interestingly, larval emergence early in the season was significantly impacted by phosphorus rates and significantly more onion thrips larvae were recorded in onion treated with 150 lbs.
+Onion thrips populations were not significantly, consistently impacted by phosphorus fertilizer in 2017 or 2018 (Figure 5).
+In 2017, Onion thrips in the phosphorus treatments differed little from week to week and remained below 1 thrips per leaf until August (data not shown).
+Larval emergence early in the season was not significantly impacted by any of the rates of phosphorus (Figure 6).
+Additionally, total seasonal number of thrips per plant were statistically similar, and differed by less than 4 thrips per plant (P>0.05) (Figure 5).
+Similarly, in 2018, seasonal thrips densities were not significantly impacted by phosphorus treatments (P>0.05) but by insecticide program (F1,34=26.35, P<0.00001) (data not shown).
+Interestingly, in 2018, larval emergence early in the season was significantly impacted by phosphorus rates and significantly more onion thrips larvae were recorded in onion treated with 150 lbs.
 P/A as compared to 0 lbs.
 P/A (Figure 6).

 Plant growth and yield.
-Plant growth was statistically similar at all points during the growing season (P>0.05).
+In 2017 and 2018, plant growth was statistically similar at all points (P>0.05) (Table 2).
 Phosphorus rate at planting did not significantly impact the number of leaves, length of the longest leaf, or the weight of onion plants in June, July, or August (Table 2).
-Yields in 2018 were approximately 66% lower compared to 2017.
-Insecticide significantly impacted yield, and treated plots had 50% greater yields as compared to untreated controls (Figure 7).
-Onions supplemented with 150 lbs.
-P/A tended to greater yields than those onions that did not receive any fertilizer, however this was only marginally significant (Figure 7a).

 Soil sampling.
 Phosphorus levels in the soil were positively associated with the amounts of triple superphosphate applied, although not all rates were not statistically different from one another (Table 2).